tavaa/ADVANCED_PROGRAMMING_24_25/final_exam/README.md

 ## Introduction

 The goal of this framework is to design and build a database to manage music player entities such as songs albums and playlists.
-Each of these will have unique attributes and behaviours but yhey also share some common functionalities.
+Each of these will have unique attributes and behaviours but they also share some common functionalities.

 ## Features